darkoperator/dnsrecon/README.md

 - Does not for a Origin Check for zones transferred since some admin may have configured their zones without NS servers as experienced by a user.
 - Handles exception if NS records cannot be resolved when performing a zone transfer test.
 - Will always ??? for a test for the SOA and test it for zone transfer.
-- Fixed a problem when generating an XML from a zone transfer with the new parsing method.
+- Fixed a problem when generating an XML file from a zone transfer with the new parsing method.
 Info type was added to the XML output.

 ##Version 0.6.5
 ###Date: 1/16/12